retorquere/zotero-better-bibtex/README.md

 This extension aims to make Zotero effective for us text-based authoring holdouts; currently, that translates to the LaTeX/Markdown crowd.
 At its core, it behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find Better Bib(La)TeX/CSL JSON listed as one of the choices.
-If nothing else, you could keep your existing workflow as-is, and just enjoy the emproved LaTeX &lt;-&gt; unicode translation on im-and export.
+If nothing else, you could keep your existing workflow as-is, and just enjoy the improved LaTeX &lt;-&gt; unicode translation on im-and export.
 Over and above this improvement, it will give you

 * Stable, configurable [citation keys](https://zotplus.github.io/better-bibtex/citation-keys.html)